Frequently Asked Questions

 Q. IS A HELMET REQUIRED?

-- We believe strongly that a child should always wear a helmet while riding a bike.
-To stay safe when cycling depends upon teaching your child safe riding habits, developing advanced riding skills, and always being alert and aware of what is going on nearby.
+- We strongly believe that a child should always wear a bike helmet.
+Stay safe when cycling depends upon teaching your child safe riding habits, developing advanced riding skills, and always being alert and aware of what is happening nearby.
 So buy that helmet and enforce its use, but please understand that safety features and helmets do not replace a parent’s obligation to teach and supervise their little rider at all times actively.

 Q. HOW LONG WILL MY CHILD RIDE A BALANCE BIKE BEFORE THEY OUTGROW IT?